 A working conference organised by CAJ in collaboration with the Irish Council for Civil Liberties (ICCL), QUB Human Rights Centre, and Senator George J. Mitchell Institute for Global Peace, Security and Justice.

 In any event, we are heading into a time of political turbulence and perhaps confrontation.
-Soon, we will have a new Prime Minister.
-A little further on, we may have a general election, a new referendum, or just continuing political guerrilla warfare in a febrile climate of uncertainty.
+Boris Johnson has replaced Theresa May as the UK Prime Minister, bringing with him a new approach to Brexit.
+Further on, we may have a general election, a new referendum, or just continuing political guerrilla warfare in a febrile climate of uncertainty.
 To add to that, Brexit has led to a new focus on the possibility of a united Ireland.

 It is urgently necessary for civil society, and particularly human rights activists, to develop a common perspective on how we move forward in these dangerous times.
 As a working concept, some of us from within the sector have developed the idea of a ‘Renaissance of the Peace Process’.
 This means a rebirth of the principles within the peace settlement, going back to basics and implementing what was neglected, while also adapting and developing solutions for the new challenges coming down the road.
 We need to make people feel safe and secure in their identities and ability to access protection of their rights.

 This cannot be a project restricted to Northern Ireland alone.
 The futures of North and South are fundamentally interconnected and so, just like with the 1998 agreement, solutions must have an all-island perspective.
 This working conference is designed to discuss the overall concept of a Renaissance of the Peace Process and to elaborate on the policies and actions necessary moving forward.
 It is organised with the intention to gather views predominantly from the North, but will also welcome input from the South, and we hope will be a good starting point for further discussions.

 There will be three main panels during the conference: